lightning/bolts/11-payment-encoding.md

 A writer MAY include one `n` field, which MUST be set to the public key used to create the `signature`.

 A writer MAY include one or more `f` fields.
-For bitcoin payments, a writer MUST set an `f` field to a valid witness version and program, or `17` followed by a public key hash, or `18` followed by a script hash.
+For Bitcoin payments, a writer MUST set an `f` field to a valid witness version and program, or `17` followed by a public key hash, or `18` followed by a script hash.